 - Nutritional yeast: I love the flavor this adds to the breading, but if you don’t like nutritional yeast or don’t have it handy, feel free to skip this.

-How to Make Panko Tofu
+How To Make Panko Tofu

 - Make the vegan buttermilk first so it has time to set up.
-In a small measuring cup or bowl, simply add 2-3 tablespoons of fresh squeezed lemon juice OR 1 tablespoon of vinegar to â…” cup unsweetened original flavor (not vanilla) non-dairy milk.
+In a small measuring cup or bowl, simply add 2-3 tablespoons of fresh squeezed lemon juice OR 1 tablespoon of vinegar to ⅔ cup unsweetened original flavor (not vanilla) non-dairy milk.
 Stir and set aside.

 - Prep your super firm tofu by removing the packaging and blotting gently with a paper towel.
-Cut the tofu however you like--we did triangles but cubes or rectangular slabs also work!
+Cut the tofu however you like—we did triangles but cubes or rectangular slabs also work!
+Cooking time may depend on thickness of your cut tofu.
 If you did not buy super firm tofu (the kind that comes vacuum sealed), drain out all the water and press the block of tofu in either a tofu press or between two plates/cutting boards with a heavy weight on them for 20-30 minutes.
-Waterlogged tofu will not get very crispy.Â
+Waterlogged tofu will not get very crispy.

 - If baking, prep oven: If you are baking the panko breaded tofu, preheat the oven to 425 degrees Fahrenheit (218 degrees Celsius) and line a baking tray with a silicone baking mat or parchment paper.